conan-io/docs/examples/tools/google/bazeltoolchain/build_simple_bazel_project.rst

 Build a simple Bazel project using Conan
 ========================================

-In this example, we are going to create a string formatter application that uses one of the most popular C++ libraries: `fmt <https://fmt.dev/latest/index.html/>`_.
+In this example, we are going to create a Hello World program that uses one of the most popular C++ libraries: `fmt <https://fmt.dev/latest/index.html/>`_.

 .. note::